DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/11/16 v0.718**
+ * FIX - Now the game will "fail gracefully" when the device does not support webgl, those device wont crash but cannot display skip hearts
  * NEW - `Amadon` button added to AFK screen, you can use it to View market items, but it is stricly Look but don't touch policy
  * OPTIMIZATION - Skip heart performance improvement